Java on Scalingo

 Languages Using the JVM

 Even though the Java Virtual Machine (JVM) was initially designed to execute program developed with Java, a lot of new languages have been developed to be executed on it.
 Most of them should work on Scalingo.
 Here are examples of such languages known to work on Scalingo:

 - Scala: see the specific documentation page here.

 - Groovy: see the specific documentation page here.

 - Clojure: see the specific documentation page here.

-- Kotlin: see the sample deployed here.
+- Kotlin: see the sample deployed here, and the source code.

 It uses Maven 3.3.9 to build your application and OpenJDK 1.8 to run it (by default).

 $ ls Procfile pom.xml src $ scalingo create my-app $ git push scalingo master ... -----> Java app detected -----> Installing OpenJDK 1.8... done -----> Installing Maven 3.3.9... done -----> Installing settings.xml... done -----> executing /app/tmp/repo.git/.cache/.maven/bin/mvn -B -Duser.home=/tmp/build_19z6l4hp57wqm -Dmaven.repo.local=/app/tmp/repo.git/.cache/.m2/repository -s /app/tmp/repo.git/.cache/.m2/settings.xml -DskipTests=true clean install [INFO] Scanning for projects...
 [INFO] [INFO] ------------------------------------------------------------------------ [INFO] Building readmeTest 1.0-SNAPSHOT [INFO] ------------------------------------------------------------------------ ...